The propaganda trick that sparked a movement

 A career-defining opportunity

 In the anti-CRT movement that emerged in 2020 and 2021, parents mobilized, created Facebook groups and nonprofits.
-That November they helped vote candidates like Virginia governor Glenn Youngkin, who ran on CRT/parent voice as a platform, into office.
+That November they helped vote candidates like Virginia governor Glenn Youngkin, who ran on anti-CRT/parent voice as a platform, into office.

 Youngkin then made good on his campaign promise.
 Hours after his swearing in he issued an executive order to end "the use of divisive concepts, including Critical Race Theory," in K-12 public education.